-Note: This report includes findings from interviews with parents and caregivers of Black students and focus groups with school personnel.
-Findings from interviews with parents and caregivers of Latino/a/x students are forthcoming.
+Note: This revised report includes an addendum with findings from interviews with parents and caregivers of Latino/a/x students.

 Results

 This report provides findings from the rapid analysis of the interviews and focus groups.
 Findings from the full formal analysis will follow in Fall 2021.